Meet the ASF team

 Fun Fact: I was really scared and not familiar with snakes before, and now I love them!

-Brent Schultz
+Brent Schulze

 • Brent Schulze is an ex-rock star turned herpetologist, specializing in Elapidae and Viperidae Squamates, with a passion for venomous snake research, outreach/education, and helping people through multiple organizations.
 He is a serial entrepreneur with multiple businesses including snake-handling equipment company Get Hooked LLC and VENOMLIFE Apparel, both of which promote positive influence in the world of herpetology.
 Brent has traveled for years to collect snakes for venom production and lifesaving antivenom and pharmaceutical production and is working currently on educational television shows and National Geographic articles for 2025.
 Brent loves working with and educating the public about snakes and snakebite, and he has taken on the role of public relations and community outreach marketing for ASF.